 A lot of people ask, “What is Invisalign and how does it work?”
 Invisalign is a well-developed system for teeth correction that goes outside of the usual realm of alignment tools.
 The Invisalign system uses plastic aligners to shift the teeth rather than traditional metal brackets and braces.
 The aligners are removable, as well.

 What makes Invisalign unique is that it consists of a set of aligners of various sizes.
-The orthodontist assesses the client’s teeth and then takes a perfect mould of them that the lab uses to create the aligners.
+The orthodontist assesses the client’s teeth and then takes a perfect mold of them that the lab uses to create the aligners.
 After the initial Invisalign fitting, the client must change his or her aligners every two weeks to a different size that pulls the teeth together according to the orthodontist’s treatment plan.
 Over time, these aligners shift the teeth the same way that braces shift them.
 Many people select this method of alignment correction for themselves.

 Who Qualifies for Invisalign?